Telus Corporation: Telus Health

 In the summer of 2018, Telus acquired a "chain of medical clinics" for over $100 million.
 Telus also spent more than "$2 billion on digital health ventures."
 This included purchasing the "electronic medical record software" used by half of Canada's doctors.
 By March 2019, Telus had "become the biggest health-care information technology company in Canada".
 Telus has also partnered with the UK-based software developer and operator, Babylon, to launch a Telus Health app in Canada—digital chatbot capable of checking symptoms— in a cost and revenue sharing initiative.

 Telus Digital

-Telus Digital is the global arm of Telus Corporation, providing global contact center and business process outsourcing services to corporations in the financial services, consumer electronics and gaming, telecommunications, energy and utilities industries.

-Telus Digital has contact centers in the Philippines, the United Kingdom, Central America (Guatemala and El Salvador), and Eastern Europe (Bulgaria and Romania), where it is known as Telus Digital Europe.
+Telus Digital is a wholly owned subsidiary of Telus Corporation.
+Formerly known as TELUS International, it provides business process outsourcing, customer experience management, digital services, artificial intelligence data services, and trust and safety services.

+The company, then known as TELUS International, began trading on the Toronto Stock Exchange and New York Stock Exchange in February 2021 under the ticker symbol TIXT.
+TELUS retained majority voting control after the listing.
+Telus International acquired Lionbridge AI in a US$935 million transaction in 2020, adding data labeling and annotation services used for artificial intelligence models.
+It later agreed to acquire WillowTree, a U.S.-based digital product company, for about US$1.2 billion.

+TELUS International rebranded as TELUS Digital in 2024.
+In September 2025, Telus agreed to acquire the remaining shares of TELUS Digital it did not already own in a US$539 million cash-and-stock transaction.
+The transaction closed on October 31, 2025, making TELUS Digital wholly owned by TELUS Corporation.